Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 It is important to note that these wasps are not considered aggressive or dangerous to humans and should not be feared or avoided.

-The great golden digger wasp, also known as Sphex ichneumoneus, is a species found in Oklahoma and throughout much of the United States.
+The great golden digger wasp, Sphex ichneumoneus, is found in Oklahoma and throughout much of the United States.

 It is a solitary wasp that lives alone and is not typically aggressive.
-It can grow up to 1.5 inches in length and has bright yellow and black markings.
+It can grow up to 1.5 inches long and has bright yellow and black markings.

-It is usually active during the day and often hovers around gardens and grassy areas in search of food.
+It is usually active during the day and often hovers around gardens and grassy areas for food.

-This wasp preys primarily on grasshoppers, crickets, and other small insects.
-Equally important, they are one of the types of wasps in Oklahoma.
+This wasp prey primarily on grasshoppers, crickets, and other small insects.
+Equally important, it is one of the types of wasps in Oklahoma.

-They paralyze their prey with their sting before dragging them back to their underground burrows to serve as food for their larvae.
+They paralyze their prey with their sting before dragging them back to their underground burrows to feed their larvae.
 The adults feed mainly on nectar and pollen from flowers.

 While they are generally harmless to humans, they should be avoided if possible due to their powerful sting.